-The Renewable Heat Incentive (RHI) was introduced to support technologies that generate heat from renewable sources.
-These include biomass boilers, ground source heat pumps, solar thermal hot water, and some biogas and combined heat and power applications.
-Over a period of 20 years, the government (via Ofgem) will pay owners of these systems for each kWh of heat generated according to a set of published tariffs.
-Systems must be heat metered according to carefully prescribed standards in order to be eligible for such payments.
+The Renewable Heat Incentive (RHI) was introduced in 2011 to support technologies that generate heat from renewable sources.
+These include biomass boilers, ground and air to water source heat pumps, solar thermal, and biogas boiler or combined heat and power (CHP) applications.
+Over a period of 20 years, the UK Government (via Ofgem) will pay the owners of these systems for each kWh of heat generated according to a set of published tariffs.
+Systems must be heat metered according to carefully prescribed standards to be eligible for such payments.

-All but simpler ‘standard’ metering installations require an Independent Report on Metering Arrangements (IRMA) to accompany an RHI submission.
-The report can be key to getting RHI approval and can only be carried out by an ‘unbiased and impartial’ engineer who meets specific criteria.
+IRMAs are required to accompany an RHI submission on all but ‘standard’ metering installations.
+The report can be key to getting RHI approval and can only be carried out by an unbiased and impartial engineer who meets specific criteria.
 Our experienced and qualified engineers will provide all the necessary support to ensure a comprehensive report is submitted to Ofgem.

-TEAM has been instrumental in writing the Building and Engineering Services Association (B&ES) Guide to Good Practice: Heat Metering for the RHI.
+Our RHI specialist consultant has authored the Building Engineering Services Association (BESA) Guide to Good Practice: Heat Metering.
 This has become the industry-recognised standard for a procedure of particular importance in the context of the RHI.
-The guide is available from B&ES online.
+The guide is available from BESA online.

 TEAM have been instrumental in helping us achieve our RHI subsidy and strengthening our relationship with Ofgem.
 The skills and knowledge that they offer has been an incredible support to us over the years.